Inspired by Edgar Degas: Printmaking, Drawing & Sculpture at the Fitzwilliam Museum Cambridge with AccessArt

 The aim of Fitzwilliam Museum and AccessArt CPD sessions is to empower teachers to use museum collections and inspire creativity in the classroom.
-Teachers have first hand experience of looking at great works, with the help of Kate, to inform how to approach looking and interpreting work, combined with a personal exploration and discovery of practical fine art processes with Paula and Sheila from AccessArt.
+Teachers have first-hand experience of looking at great works, with the help of Kate, to inform how to approach looking and interpreting work, combined with a personal exploration and discovery of practical fine art processes with Paula and Sheila from AccessArt.
 Teachers are encouraged to make creative responses and learn new Art skills, transferable into the classroom setting.

 For those who can not participate in Fitzwilliam Museum and AccessArt CPD in the museum, we hope that the resources below will have all that you need to inspire creativity in the classroom, from a distance, inspired by Edgar Degas.

-These resources were created by UK Charity AccessArt in collaboration with the Fitzwilliam Museum, Cambridge.
+UK Charity AccessArt created this resource in collaboration with the Fitzwilliam Museum, Cambridge.

-AccessArt has over 750 resources to help develop and inspire your creative thinking, practice and teaching.
+AccessArt has over 850 resources to help develop and inspire your creative thinking, practice and teaching.

-We welcome artists, educators, teachers and parents both in the UK and overseas.
+AccessArt welcomes artists, educators, teachers and parents both in the UK and overseas.

-And believe that everyone has the right to be creative and that by working together, and sharing ideas, we can enable everyone to reach their creative potential.
+We believe everyone has the right to be creative and by working together and sharing ideas we can enable everyone to reach their creative potential.